 The rise of RCBI programmes has not only been marked by political controversy.
 It has also raised some fundamental questions about the fairness of selling citizenship and its broader socio-economic and political impact.
 Advocates of RCBI argue that it brings much-needed economic activity, human capital gains, and substantial government revenue to small economies.
 RCBI is said to have enabled countries to diversify their economies and better respond to catastrophes, including global financial crises, hurricanes, and the COVID-19 pandemic.
 Critics, like Shachar (2018), raise troubling questions about how RCBI advances the encroachment of market forces into the political arena and warn that the commodification of citizenship will impact the institution of citizenship as such.
 This is an especially pertinent point as the sale of citizenship seems to also hasten the institutionalisation of citizenship revocation, as exemplified by Cyprus’s 2020 laws.

-Whatever our assessment of investment migration, the phenomenon is here to stay.
+Whatever our assessment of investment migration, the phenomenon seems here to stay for now.
 While Malta’s liaison with CBI might have ended, RBI has become a standard feature of many states’ visa offerings and countries as diverse as Jordan, Moldova, Montenegro, Slovenia, Turkey and Vanuatu have either implemented CBI or plan to do so.
 There is an urgent need to better understand this trend and to explore the growing role corporate actors play in shaping the organisation and meaning of investment migration.
 Additionally, we need to make sense of this arguably exceptional ‘liberalisation’ of citizenship in the context of the broader ‘restrictive turn’ (Shachar 2018) in migration policy and its associated proliferation of borders, the preventable deaths of thousands at those borders, and the surge of right-wing populism all over the world.

 Dr Sarah Kunz is a Leverhulme Early Career Fellow at the School of Sociology, Politics and International Studies, University of Bristol.
 Her research focuses on privileged migration, the politics of migration categories, and the relationship between mobility, coloniality and racism.
 In her current project, she looks at investment migration with a focus on the Citizenship Industry.
-Read more here.

 Please share this blog post: